 Quick Resource Guide – Healthy Schools

-Also, the US EPA’s Design Tools for Schools (for new or renovated schools) can be found here: www.epa.gov/iaq/schooldesign
+Also, the similar US EPA’s Kit and its Design Tools for Schools (for new or renovated schools) can be found here: www.epa.gov/iaq/schooldesign

 - Health Canada’s Guidelines: http://healthycanadians.gc.ca/publications/healthy-living-vie-saine/mould-moisissure/alt/mould-moisissures-eng.pdf and www.hc-sc.gc.ca/index-eng.php